Changissnz/goals/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Why do I, at this age, not have a professional position that pays me anything more but pennies.
+Why do I, at this age, not have a professional position that pays me anything more but pennies?
 Let's see, there was education via one of the U.S.A's college systems (and at a liberal arts college no less, go me!) which took a while for me to graduate from.
 And then there was the job